 Both state and federal laws control the trucking industry.
 The U.S. Department of Transportation (DOT) and the FMCSA are the two primary organizations that establish and regulate the standards for both trucking companies and their drivers.

-In general, there are several laws that a truck must adhere to in all states, such as:
+In general, there are several regulations that a truck must adhere to in all states, such as:

 - Rest for the driver laws